|

 October 2007

-Doug Gurel will do a presentation and moderate a discussion of the practical issues arising from his years of experience in negotiating Joint Venture Agreements, dealing with audit queries and handling Partner concerns on matters related to Overhead.
+Doug Gurel presented and moderated a discussion of the practical issues arising from his years of experience in negotiating Joint Venture Agreements, dealing with audit queries and handling Partner concerns on matters related to Overhead.

 June 2007